kinderhead/Amethyst/Amethyst/README.md

 ### Namespaces

-The `namespace` statement denotes the default namespace that all symbols can use if they don't have a namespace explicitly defined.
+The `namespace` statement denotes the default namespace that all symbols use if they don't have a namespace explicitly defined.
 For example:

 ```cs
 namespace example;